TianyuXue704/TianyuXue704.github.io/_posts/2026-02-23-Flowers-for-Algernon.md

 ---
 layout: post
 title: "Flowers for Algernon"
+date: 2026-02-23
 categories: reviews
 rating: "7/10"
+description: "A profound exploration of the human soul and the burden of intellect through Charlie Gordon's eyes."
+image: assets/images/pic11.jpg
 ---
 ## The Tragedy of Awareness: A Review of *Flowers for Algernon*